BackThe Ashover Book

 5-8Partners turn once around, both hands, and finish proper, having progressed (r.s.).

 After I'd struggled with the instructions for a long time I saw Pat Shaw's interpretation, and realised where I had gone wrong.
 The original doesn't mention the third woman casting up.
 It's actually two separate moves: the first man cast off (one place, with the second man moving up), then he changes place with the third woman.
 Ah!
 After his partner has done a similar move the twos are at the top proper, then the threes improper, then the ones at the bottom improper.
-And immediately the threes and ones do two changes of a circular hey to finish 2, 1, 3, all proper — just where you would expect everyone to be.
+And immediately the threes and ones do two changes to finish 2, 1, 3, all proper — just where you would expect everyone to be.
 Graham Knight has pointed out that it works better if the first woman and third man cross left shoulder (which is in fact the shoulder nearer to the person they're crossing with) as this flows much better into the two changes.

 “Lead thro the Top and cast off” seems straightforward — it's addressed to the ones who are now in second place — but it's immediately followed by “Set 3 at top and bottom”.
 So after casting back to second place they need to move out to their own right — man down, lady up — to finish in the middle of lines across.
 For preference I would keep turning to my right rather than backing into the lines, but it depends whether you're late or not!

 Once again I would use the fancy step rather than just setting twice.
 But this is immediately followed by “set 3 sideways”.
-The same thing occurs in the traditional dance “Bonny Breastknot” (Devon and Somerset version) and “Miss Sayers' Allemande” from The Fallibroome Collection, both of which use a kick-balance starting by stepping onto the left foot, so that the ones can leap to the left into middle place on their own sides as the first kick-balance in that position.
+The same thing occurs in the traditional dance “The Bonny Breastknot” (Devon and Somerset version) and “Miss Sayers' Allemande” from The Fallibroome Collection, both of which use a kick-balance starting by stepping onto the left foot, so that the ones can leap to the left into middle place on their own sides as the first kick-balance in that position.
+(Or so I believed for years, but see my doubts in the notes for Trip to Oatelands.)
 My suggestion is that we do the fancy step but in the second half after “left behind, left to the left” we take two steps to the left (right and left) into the new places.
 Do it with energy and it will work — I demonstrated it at Sidmouth to confound the sceptics — if you can't manage that, just get there somehow.
 Don't forget that the dances in those days were for young people, and it was a chance to show a prospective husband or wife that you were fit and active, which was important then!

 Incidentally, Valerie Webster was at my Ashover workshop at Lichfield Folk Festival in 2013 and she was not convinced by the fancy step.
 Val teaches baroque dance, which is the period of the Ashover Book, and she says it's like no baroque step she's ever seen.